jls-HV/GNI102-Laborationer/labb-03-switch-mac/README.md

 <br>

-#### Step 2: Display the switch MAC address table[cite: 2].
+#### Step 2: Display the switch MAC address table.

-Console into switch S2 and view the MAC address table, both before and after running network communication tests with ping[cite: 2].
+Console into switch S2 and view the MAC address table, both before and after running network communication tests with ping.

 a.
-Establish a console connection to S2 and enter privileged EXEC mode[cite: 2].
+Establish a console connection to S2 and enter privileged EXEC mode.
 b.
-In privileged EXEC mode, type the `show mac address-table` command and press Enter[cite: 2].
+In privileged EXEC mode, type the `show mac address-table` command and press Enter.

 ```ios
 S2# show mac address-table
 ```

-Even though there has been no network communication initiated across the network (i.e., no use of ping), it is possible that the switch has learned MAC addresses from its connection to the PC and the other switch[cite: 2].
+Even though there has been no network communication initiated across the network (i.e., no use of ping), it is possible that the switch has learned MAC addresses from its connection to the PC and the other switch.

-Are there any MAC addresses recorded in the MAC address table?[cite: 2]
+Are there any MAC addresses recorded in the MAC address table?
 ______________________________________________________________________
 ______________________________________________________________________

 <br>

 What MAC addresses are recorded in the table?
 To which switch ports are they mapped and to which devices do they belong?
-Ignore MAC addresses that are mapped to the CPU[cite: 2].
+Ignore MAC addresses that are mapped to the CPU.
 ______________________________________________________________________
 ______________________________________________________________________

 <br>

 If you had not previously recorded MAC addresses of network devices in Step 1, how could you tell which devices the MAC addresses belong to, using only the output from the `show mac address-table` command?
-Does it work in all scenarios?[cite: 2]
+Does it work in all scenarios?
 ______________________________________________________________________
 ______________________________________________________________________

 <br>

-#### Step 3: Clear the S2 MAC address table and display the MAC address table again[cite: 2].
+#### Step 3: Clear the S2 MAC address table and display the MAC address table again.

 a.
-In privileged EXEC mode, type the `clear mac address-table dynamic` command and press Enter[cite: 2].
+In privileged EXEC mode, type the `clear mac address-table dynamic` command and press Enter.

 ```ios
 S2# clear mac address-table dynamic
 ```

 b.
-Quickly type the `show mac address-table` command again[cite: 2].
+Quickly type the `show mac address-table` command again.

 * Does the MAC address table have any addresses in it for VLAN 1?
-Are there other MAC addresses listed?[cite: 2]
+Are there other MAC addresses listed?
   ______________________________________________________________________
   ______________________________________________________________________

-* Wait 10 seconds, type the `show mac address-table` command, and press Enter[cite: 2].
-Are there new addresses in the MAC address table?[cite: 2]
+* Wait 10 seconds, type the `show mac address-table` command, and press Enter.
+Are there new addresses in the MAC address table?
   ______________________________________________________________________
   ______________________________________________________________________

 <br>

-#### Step 4: From PC-B, ping the devices on the network and observe the switch MAC address table[cite: 2].
+#### Step 4: From PC-B, ping the devices on the network and observe the switch MAC address table.

 a.
-From PC-B, open a command prompt and type `arp -a`[cite: 2].
+From PC-B, open a command prompt and type `arp -a`.

-Not including multicast or broadcast addresses, how many device IP-to-MAC address pairs have been learned by ARP?[cite: 2]
+Not including multicast or broadcast addresses, how many device IP-to-MAC address pairs have been learned by ARP?
 ______________________________________________________________________
 ______________________________________________________________________

 <br>

 b.
-From the PC-B command prompt, ping PC-A, S1, and S2[cite: 2].
+From the PC-B command prompt, ping PC-A, S1, and S2.

 Did all devices have successful replies?
-If not, check your cabling and IP configurations[cite: 2].
+If not, check your cabling and IP configurations.
 ______________________________________________________________________
 ______________________________________________________________________

 <br>

 c.
-From a console connection to S2, enter the `show mac address-table` command[cite: 2].
+From a console connection to S2, enter the `show mac address-table` command.

 Has the switch added additional MAC addresses to the MAC address table?
-If so, which addresses and devices?[cite: 2]
+If so, which addresses and devices?
 ______________________________________________________________________
 ______________________________________________________________________

 <br>

-From PC-B, open a command prompt and retype `arp -a`[cite: 2].
+From PC-B, open a command prompt and retype `arp -a`.

-Does the PC-B ARP cache have additional entries for all network devices that were sent pings?[cite: 2]
+Does the PC-B ARP cache have additional entries for all network devices that were sent pings?
 ______________________________________________________________________
 ______________________________________________________________________